Normal-OJ/new-front-end/README.md

 ## Development

+To run the entire project, including the `new-front-end`, refer to the `README.md` file in the main Normal-OJ repository.
+However, if you only wanna build the `new-front-end` independently or run end-to-end tests, proceed with the instructions below.

 ### Setup

 Issues and PRs are welcome, please read the [contribution guide](CONTRIBUTING.md) to prepare a proper development environment.